NEW: Officer Peter Liang's partner, Shaun Landau, has been fired, police say

-During closing arguments, the officer's lawyer called the fatal shooting tragic, but not a crime, stressing that Liang followed procedures.
-Police determined that Gurley was "a total innocent."
+During closing arguments at Liang’s trial, the officer’s lawyer called the fatal shooting tragic but not a crime, stressing that Liang followed procedures.
+Police had described Gurley was “a total innocent.”

 “What happened here is a tragedy,” defense attorney Rae Koshetz said.
 “It’s a terrible tragedy, but it’s not a crime.”

 The trial has garnered attention beyond New York due to the national controversy over charges that police are too quick to use lethal force, sometimes against unarmed individuals.
 Outrage over police shootings or excessive use of force has spurred protest movements in major cities such as Chicago, Baltimore and New York.

 In the most well-known cases – the fatal shootings of Michael Brown in Ferguson, Missouri, and Walter Scott in North Charleston, South Carolina, and the death of Freddie Gray while in police custody in Baltimore – the victims were unarmed black men.

 Gurley was shot in the chest and died at a hospital in November 2014.

 The next day, New York City Police Commissioner William Bratton told reporters the 28-year-old was “a total innocent” who fell victim to “a very unfortunate tragedy … involving an accidental discharge.”

 On Tuesday, the defense told jurors that Liang handled his firearm as trained, and that the video of the crime scene shows that having his weapon drawn in the darkness of the stairwell was the correct course of action.

 Liang took the stand at trial and lost his composure when asked to recount what happened in the stairwell that night.

 “I was panicking.
 I was in shock, in disbelief that someone was actually hit,” he said.